bgrid-berkeley/bGridDatabaseTools/dataDocumentation/weather_forecastio/readme.md

 # weather_forecastio
 This shema stores data that were downloaded from the [ForecastIO API](http://forecast.io).
 I've written R scripts to automate the dowloading and uploading, they're stored in this repository under [databaseTools/pgForecastIO](../../databaseTools/pgForecastIO).
-ForecastIO profides daily and hourly summary data>
+ForecastIO profides daily and hourly summary data, and we store both.

 All data from the pgForecastIO program are contained in three tables
 - locations: stores all locations for which we have data, and provides a unieuq LocID.